Tibeauty/DrinkRecord/README.md

 - user add a new drink record to the application
 - user remove a drink record in the application
 - user get the feedback for drink records in the application

+## Phase 4: Task 3
+- First, I think both DrinkRecordSummary and GUI class both contain the responsible for more than one thing.
+To improve Cohension, I can separate the methods in each class into different small classes.
+For example, for GUI class, I can extract a class calld GUIComponents to handles the layout and initialization of GUI components and a class called DrinkRecordManager to manages drink records, including adding, removing, saving, and loading.

+- Secondly, I think there are some duplication in the DrinkRecordSummary and GUI class.
+I can make a new abstract class to implement these similar methods, and let DrinkRecordSummary and GUI class to extends this new class and delete original methods in each class.
+This helps the code to reduce duplication.